What Is Credit? How it Impacts Your Life

 Utility Accounts

 When you request services, electricity, cable, and other utility companies may check your credit report with your permission.
-And people with credit issues could be required to put down a deposit or add a cosigner to set up their accounts.
+People with credit issues could be required to put down a deposit or add a cosigner to set up their accounts.
 Inquiries from utility applications can affect your credit score.

-“It depends on how they utility company makes the inquiry,” Rod Griffin, director of public education for Experian, said.
-“If it is in response to the initial application for services it would be a hard inquiry.
+“It depends on how the utility company makes the inquiry,” Rod Griffin, director of public education for Experian, said.
+“If it is in response to the initial application for services, it would be a hard inquiry.
 If the request were made for an existing customer, similar to a lender doing a portfolio review, it would be a soft inquiry.”

 Creditly offers more help for anyone wanting to learn about credit – Creditly Resources Page